 We have world-renowned faculty teaching in REDA..
 Here are a few highlights.

 - Dan Phaneuf recently published a new graduate text in environmental economics, and is managing editor of Land Economics.
 Recent papers are here and here.

 - Sarah Johnston joined the department in 2018 after earning her PhD at the University of Michigan.
 Her research interests focus on energy economics.
 A recent paper is here.

 - Nick Parker recently has done innovative research featured on BBC on the impact of U.S. legislation on conflict minerals.
 Recent papers are here and here.

 - Corbett Grainger has interests in both climate change and fisheries, and has consulted for a number of governments and organizations around the globe: Chile, Iceland, Norway, India, China, Malaysia, Indonesia, Vietnam, and others.
 Recent papers are here and here.

 - Xiaodong (Sheldon) Du teaches graduate energy economics at UW, has done extensive research on biofuels, and is currently examining wind energy's impact on the wholesale market.
 Recent papers are here and here.

-- Greg Nemet has a joint appointment at the UW Center for Sustainability and the Global Environment, contributed to the Intergovernmental Panel on Climate Change (IPCC), and is a Research Fellow at the German Institute for Economic Research (DWI).
+- Greg Nemet recently published the book, "How solar energy became cheap", and contributed to the Intergovernmental Panel on Climate Change (IPCC).
 Recent papers are here and here.

 - You will not find a program focused on graduate training in resource/energy/environmental economics with better connections to the private sector.
 Both Bethany (REDA program coordinator) and I have developed contacts with many firms and individuals during our time working in the private sector.
 Our professional connections provide us with real-world datasets for class assignments, share their research via the REDA seminar series, mentor student research via the practicum projects, and recruit REDA graduates for job openings within their firms.